yaya2devops/terraform-beginner-bootcamp-2023/journal/week2.md

 The following comes after an experience with different ways to work with terraform and thus coming up with the best possible solution.

-The multiple home feature was part of this and it now part of `2.7.0`.<br>
+The multiple home feature was part of this and now is part of `2.7.0`.<br>
 Learn more [about our methodology](https://github.com/yaya2devops/terraform-beginner-bootcamp-2023/issues/61).